|

 3. Paul Caiano, WNYT

-It wasn’t very close this year.
+It wasnt very close this year.
 Steve Caporizzo brought home

 best local meteorologist without breaking a sweat.
 People